Write your own separation agreement

 Get legal help

 It's a good idea to get legal help before you write your agreement, and before you sign it.
 A family law lawyer can help you understand your legal rights and responsibilities before you make your agreement final.
-See also the fact sheet What is independent legal advice?
+See also What is independent legal advice? for more information.

 If you can't afford a lawyer, family justice counsellors can write agreements about parenting and support.